 2) Include useful statistical information

-Journalists are always on the lookout for small details that add depth to their story, and statistics are no exception.
+Journalists are always on the lookout for small details that add depth to their stories, and statistics are no exception.
 To catch their eye, you should list a few statistics that relate to your company’s story.
 It could be the overall value of the market, the number of sales you made this year, customer feedback data, or anything else that lends credence to your story.
 What would be even better is pulling these figures from a reputable third-party source, such as a respected trade association or academic institution.

 The goal of public relations is to establish trust and build credibility.